weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 This procedure assumes you have installed miniConda on Summit in a directory that you own.
 For instructions on how to do this, please see:
 [Miniconda on Power9](https://docs.conda.io/en/latest/miniconda.html)

+In brief, here are the steps to install Miniconda on Summit.
 These steps will likely atrophy, but as of 6/10/2019:

 ```
 # ssh onto Summit login node